 Preschooler & Up

-Expert guidance at an affordable price—so high-quality support is accessible when you need it most.
+Expert guidance at an affordable price—so support is accessible when you need it most.

 Jenn Schoen

-My approach is warm, collaborative, and grounded in your family’s values.
-I don’t believe in one-size-fits-all or rigid sleep training methods.
-Instead, I take the time to understand your child’s age, temperament, and uniqueneeds so we can create a planthat feels doable, supportive, and tailored to your family.
+Her approach is warm, collaborative, and grounded in your family’s values.
+Jenn doesn’t believe in one-size-fits-all or rigid sleep training methods.
+Instead, she takes the time to understand your child’s age, temperament, and unique needs so you can create a plan together that feels doable, supportive, and tailored to your family.

 Your sleep coach learns your routines, challenges, and “what just happened?!” moments to build a plan that fits your family.